center-for-humans-and-machines/algorithmic-institutions/reports/draft_publishable.md

 ## Behavioral Cloning of Contributors

-* high level model architecture
-* input features
-* training procedure
-* selected hyperparameters
+We train behavioral clones that are predicting behavior of human participants based on historic contributions and punishments of all participants in a group.
+We formulate the problem as classification problem, where the model is predicting the probability of a participant to contribute a certain amount.
+We model the influence of the other group members on the contribution of a single participant by a graph neural network operating on a fully connected network.
+We use a recurrent unit to allow for temporal relationships.
+We found that both, social influence and temporal relationships are important for the predictive performance of the model.
+Details on the model architecture and its evaluation can be found in the supplementary material.

 ## Behavioral Cloning of Governour

-* auto-regressive model
-* input features
+We also train a behavioral clone predicting the punishment of a human governour.
+The different contributions in a single round are decided upon independently by the different participants.
+However, the punishment is determined by a single governour.
+To capture this correlation in punishments within the same round, we train an autoregressive model.
+Toward that goal, we randomly select a subset of the participants to be predicted and add the punishment of the other participants as input features.
+For inference, we likewise iteratively predict the punishment of each participant.
+Besides the autoregressive nature, the model architecture is identical to the one predicting contributions.
+We found a strong improvement in predictive performance when including the autoregressive component.
+Details on the model architecture and its evaluation can be found in the supplementary material.

+We model the influence of the contributions of

+We trained a model parallel to the one predicting contributions, however with the current contributions and previous punishments as input features.
+We found

 ## Optimal Manager

-* high level model architecture
-* training procedure
-* hyperparameters

-# Supplimental material
+# Supplementary Material

 ## Model architecture

+Our model is structured into three distinct parts, following the graph network (https://arxiv.org/abs/1806.01261) formalism.
+We use the same general architecture for all three models, however we adapt the input features and the output layer to the specific task.
+We represent the group as a fully connected graph composed of four nodes, with each node corresponding to a group member.
-We structure our model in three parts following recent work on graph networks {Relational inductive biases, deep learning, and graph networks}.
-Thereby we describe the group as a fully connected graph of four nodes, one node for each group member.
-Considering direction of influence we obtained 12 directed edges between the nodes.
-Our architecture design was guided by ensuring permutation symmetry in the relationship between individuals.
-Furthermore, we included recurrent neural units, in particular GRUs, to allow for learning temporal relationships.
+Accounting for the direction of influence, we obtain 12 directed edges between the nodes.
+Our architecture design ensures permutation symmetry in the relationships between individuals and incorporates Gated Recurrent Units (GRUs) to facilitate learning temporal relationships.

-A edge model is computing a reprensentation of the relationship between two nodes.
-In order to do so, we first construct a edge feature vector by concatenating the features of the corresponding nodes.
-The edge model is then applied to each of the 12 directed edges.
-The edge model consist of a single layer perceptron.
-The output of the edge model is then averaged over all incoming edges of the target node.
-The resulting vector is then concatenated with the node features to form the input of the node model.
+As the first module within the graph neural network, an edge model computes a representation of the relationship between two nodes.
+To achieve this, we first construct an edge feature vector by concatenating the features of the source and target node of the particular edge.
+The edge model, a single-layer perceptron, is then applied to each of the 12 directed edges.

-A node model is applied to each of the 4 nodes.
-The output of the edge model is , depending on the application, the contribution of the node or the punishment or the Q-value of the node.
-The node model consist of a single layer perceptron, followed by a gated recurrent unit and a final linear layer.
-By placing the GRUs after aggregating pairwise interactions, we assume that temporal relationships are relevant on the global and individual level, but not at the level of pairwise relationships.
-In the case of the predictive models a softmax operation is applied to the output of the final layer.
+Second, a node model is applied to each of the four nodes.
+The output of the edge model is averaged across all incoming edges of the target node.
+Subsequently, the resulting vector is concatenated with the features of the target node to form the input of the node model.
+The node model consists of a single-layer perceptron, followed by a GRU and a final linear layer.
+By positioning the GRUs after aggregating pairwise interactions, we assume that temporal relationships are relevant at the global and individual levels, but not at the pairwise relationship level.

-We use for all linear layers (except the last layer) and the GRU the same number of output units, which we denote as 'hidden units' in the following.
-We use rectified linear units (ReLU) as activation function for all layers.
+Depending on the application, the output of the edge model serves as the contribution, punishment, or Q-value of the node.
+For predictive models, a softmax operation is applied to the output of the final layer.
+All linear layers (except the final layer) and the GRU share the same number of output units, referred to as 'hidden units' hereafter.
+We employ Rectified Linear Units (ReLU) as the activation function for all layers.

+In the case of the Q-value model, we add an additional bias model.
+The bias consists of a single-layer perceptron followed by a ReLU activation function and a final linear layer.
+Its output is added to the output of the node model.

 ```mermaid
 flowchart TD